-When I was a new believer, I used the "OPRA" technique for reading the Bible: I would randomly Open the Bible, Point to a passage, Read the verse, and try to figure out a way to Apply it to my life.
+When I was a new believer, I used the OPRA technique for reading the Bible: I would randomly open the Bible, point to a passage, read the verse, and try to figure out a way to apply it to my life.
 Thankfully, I didn't land on the Scripture that says, "He [speaking of Judas Iscariot] went and hanged himself" (Matt 27:5).
 Reading random Scriptures will not provide solid biblical growth any more than eating random foods out of your pantry will provide solid physical growth.
 An effective reading plan is required.

-My wife Kandi and I recently developed, along with the help of our Replicate team, a reading plan called the Foundational 260.
+My wife, Kandi, and I have developed, along with the help of our Replicate team, a reading plan called the Foundational 260.
 The F-260 is a 260-day reading plan that highlights the foundational passages of Scripture that every disciple should know.
-After failed attempts of reading through the Bible in a year with previous discipleship groups, I wanted a manageable plan that believers who never read the Bible before could complete.
+After failed attempts to read through the Bible in a year with previous discipleship groups, I wanted a manageable plan that believers who never read the Bible before could complete.

-The plan expects believers to read 1 or 2 chapters a day for 5 days each week, with an allowance for weekends off.
-The 2 off-days a week are built in so you may catch up on days where you're unable to read.
-With a traditional reading plan of 4 to 5 chapters a day, unread chapters can begin to pile up, forcing us to skip entire sections to get back on schedule.
-It reduces Bible reading to a system of box-checking instead of a time to hear from God.
+The plan expects believers to read one or two chapters a day for five days each week, with an allowance for weekends off.
+The two off days a week are built in so that you can catch up on days where you're unable to read.
+With a traditional reading plan of four to five chapters a day, unread chapters can begin to pile up, forcing us to skip entire sections to get back on schedule.
+It reduces Bible reading to a system of box checking instead of a time to hear from God.
 The required reading also makes it difficult to sit and reflect on what you've read for that day.

-In order to digest more of the Word, the F-260 encourages believers to read less and to keep a H.E.A.R. journal.
+In order to digest more of the Word, the F-260 encourages believers to read less and to keep a HEAR journal.

-HOW DO I LOG A H.E.A.R.
-JOURNAL ENTRY?
+HOW DO I LOG A HEAR JOURNAL ENTRY?

-The H.E.A.R. journaling method promotes reading the Bible with a life-transforming purpose.
+The HEAR journaling method promotes reading the Bible with a life-transforming purpose.
 No longer will your focus be on checking off the boxes on your daily reading schedule; your purpose will instead be to read in order to understand and respond to God's Word.

-The acronym H.E.A.R. stands for Highlight, Explain, Apply, and Respond.
+The acronym HEAR stands for highlight, explain, apply, and respond.
 Each of these four steps contributes to creating an atmosphere to hear God speak.
-After settling on a reading plan and establishing a time for studying God's Word, you will be ready to H.E.A.R. from God.
+After settling on a reading plan and establishing a time for studying God's Word, you will be ready to hear from God.

-For an illustration, let's assume that you begin your quiet time in the Book of 2 Timothy, and today's reading is the first chapter of the book.
+For an illustration let's assume that you begin your quiet time in the Book of 2 Timothy and that today's reading is the first chapter of the book.
 Before reading the text, pause to sincerely ask God to speak to you.
 It may seem trite, but it is absolutely imperative that we seek God's guidance in order to understand His Word (1 Cor.
 2:12-14).
-Every time we open our Bibles, we should pray the simple prayer that David prayed: "Open my eyes so that I may contemplate wonderful things from Your instruction (Word)" (Ps.
+Every time we open our Bibles, we should pray the simple prayer that David prayed: "Open my eyes so that I may contemplate wonderful things from Your instruction [Word]" (Ps.
 119:18).

-After praying for the Holy Spirit's guidance, open your notebook or journal, and at the top left-hand corner, write the letter "H." This exercise will remind you to read with a purpose.
+After praying for the Holy Spirit's guidance, open your notebook or journal and at the top left-hand corner write the letter H. This exercise will remind you to read with a purpose.
 In the course of your reading, one or two verses will usually stand out and speak to you.
-After reading the passage of Scripture, Highlight each verse that speaks to you by copying it under the letter "H." Write out the following:
+After reading the passage of Scripture, highlight each verse that speaks to you by copying it under the letter H. Record the following: